adfinis/backupctl/README.rst

 OPTIONS
 =======

--c, --client            Specify the hostname of the dirvish vault name.
+-v, --vault             Specify the hostname of the dirvish vault name.
 --dirvish-client        Specify a client ip or fqdn to back up.
 Needed if
                         different from option client.
 -h, --help              Show this help message and exit.